Scale plastic kit modelling

 Some models require balancing such as aircraft with a tricycle undercarriage.
 If this is the case then before completing the model use small metal weights to balance it.
 For example, on aircrafts often the front end of the plane is often lighter than the rear, so before completing the model add the required amount of weight to the nose cone.

-The other great use for these little balls of lead is as a mixing agitator.
+her great use for these little balls of lead is as a mixing agitator.
 Do you ever get fed up with the way enamel paint tends to clot at the bottom of the tin if left for a while?
 Try putting a few lead shot in your tins of enamel paint.
 When you come to shake the tin, the balls inside will help mix the paint pigment back into suspension.
 A very ecomonical solution to an age-old modelling problem.

 The first signs of winter were well and truly with us this morning with ice on cars and frost on the ground.
 You may be wondering whether storing paints at sub-zero temperatures (in a garden shed for instance) would affect them.